-Cheapest Car Insurance Companies in Texas for Seniors
+Average Car Insurance Rates for Seniors

 According to the Texas Department of Public Safety, drivers between the ages of 79 and 84 must renew their license in person every six years, while drivers aged 85 and older are required to renew every two years.

 Senior drivers are not only required to participate in more regular license renewals and screenings, but they often pay higher insurance rates in Texas.
 But not all companies start increasing premiums at the same age.
 Some hike rates at age 65, while others wait until age 70 or even later.
 As you age, it pays to shop around every few years for affordable car insurance for seniors.

-If you're an older driver, you may be able to offset some or all of the higher premiums in several ways, including taking a defensive driving course.Texas drivers can save up to 15% on their car insurance premiums by taking a defensive driving course.
+If you're an older driver, you may be able to offset some or all of the higher premiums in several ways, including taking a defensive driving course.
+You may be able to get discounts if you take a defensive driving course.
 Details vary depending on your carrier.
-Approved courses include Defensive Driving by the National Safety Council, American Safety Council or IMPROV
+Approved courses include Defensive Driving by the National Safety Council, American Safety Council or IMPROV.

-Cheapest Car Insurance for Students
+Average Car Insurance Rates for Students

 However, some carriers are friendlier than others when it comes to setting rates for drivers in their teens and early 20s.
 Rates for this group vary substantially.
-It pays to shop around especially right before a teen driver goes to college or owns his or her first car.
+It pays to shop around, especially right before a teen driver goes to college or owns his or her first car.

 If you're a parent or guardian, you should also explore adding your child to your insurance policy as an additional driver, rather than having them get their own separate policy.
-Whether you are a parent of a young driver, or you're a young driver buying your own coverage, you may be able to get a break on your premiums.
+Whether you are a parent of a young driver or you're a young driver buying your own coverage, you may be able to get a break on your premiums.